SebastianGlavind/PhD-study/README.md

 ## Hyperparameter tuning, model selection and automated machine learning (AutoML)

-- Random search for hyperparemeter tuning, see the tutorials above on *Neural network regression using keras and tensorflow* and *Neural network classification using keras and tensorflow*, respectively.
+- Random search for hyperparameter tuning, see the tutorials above on *Neural network regression using keras and tensorflow* and *Neural network classification using keras and tensorflow*, respectively.

-- Bayesian optimization using a Gaussian process prior for hyperparemeter tuning, see the tutorials above on *Gradient boosting regression using XGBoost* and *Gradient boosting classification using XGBoost*, respectively.
+- Bayesian optimization using a Gaussian process prior for hyperparameter tuning, see the tutorials above on *Gradient boosting regression using XGBoost* and *Gradient boosting classification using XGBoost*, respectively.

 ## References
 ***